cyberconnecthq/cyberconnect-docs-v2/docs/how-to/build-content-app/quick_setup.md

 This is the link for the live version of the app you are about to build: [https://cc-content-app.vercel.app/](https://cc-content-app.vercel.app/)

-Let's dive into the docs and start building a content app!
+Let's dive into the docs and start building a content application!